 Multi-agent MuJoCo \citep{peng2021facmac} (Apache-2.0 license) is built upon the single-agent MuJoCo \citep{todorov2012mujoco}.
 A robot can be considered as the combination of joints and body segments.
 These joints and body segments in a robot can be regarded as the vertices and connected edges in a graph.
 We can divide a graph into several disjoint sub-graphs and a sub-graph can be considered as an agent.
 We can design new observation and action spaces for each agent based on the division.
 For example, the robot of Walker2d has 6 joints in total.
 We can divide joints and body segments into left parts and right parts as two agents.

 The details about our experiment settings in multi-agent Mujoco are listed in Table \ref{tab:mujoco}.
-The configuration defines the number of agents and the joints of each agent.
 The ``agent obsk'' defines the number of nearest agents an agent can observe.
-Thus, HalfCheetah and Hopper are fully observable, while Walker2D is partially observable.
+Thus, HalfCheetah, Hopper, and Humanoid are fully observable, while Walker2D, Swimmer, and Ant are partially observable.